mezmo/terraform-provider-mezmo/docs/resources/http_source.md

 - `capture_metadata` (Boolean) Enable the inclusion of all http headers and query string parameters that were sent from the source
 - `decoding` (String) The decoding method for converting frames into data events.
 - `description` (String) A user-defined value describing the source component
+- `gateway_route_id` (String) The uuid of a pre-existing source to be used as the input for this component.
+This can only be provided on resource creation (not update).
 - `title` (String) A user-defined title for the source component

 ### Read-Only